ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/rocky-apache-ssl.md

 toc: true
 ---

-# Install LetsEncrypt SSL for Faveo on Rocky 8 Stream Running Apache Web Server <!-- omit in toc -->
+# Install LetsEncrypt SSL for Faveo on Rocky 8 Running Apache Web Server <!-- omit in toc -->

 <img alt="Rocky OS Logo" src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9c/Rocky_Linux_wordmark.svg/800px-Rocky_Linux_wordmark.svg.png"  width="200"  />

 ## Introduction
-This document will list on how to install Let’s Encrypt SSL on Rocky 8 Stream Running Apache Web Server
+This document will list on how to install Let’s Encrypt SSL on Rocky 8 Running Apache Web Server

 PS : Please replace example.com with your valid domain name which is mapped with your server